jhpyle/docassemble/_docs/helloworld.md

 lowercase letter and one number.

 Then, from the menu, select [Playground].
-The [Playground] is a "sandbox" area where you can develop interviews and test them, all inside the web browser.
+The [Playground] is a "sandbox" area where you can develop Stewards and test them, all inside the web browser.

 ![Playground]({{ site.baseurl }}/img/menu-selection-playground.png)